 5. The applicant or employee will be given an opportunity to review the results of the background investigation and will be given an opportunity to dispute the accuracy or completeness of any information contained in the report by contacting the third-party provider that conducted the background check.

 6. The Director of Human Resources will review the findings of the background checks with the appropriate Vice President/Supervisor.
 If the applicant is recommended to the President, the President will make the final decision concerning the employability of the applicant or when necessary, the continued employment of an employee.
-Background checks will be maintained as part of the individuals employment record, and kept in accordance with records retention policies.
+Background checks will be maintained as part of the individual’s employment record and kept in accordance with records retention policies.

 1. Promotion/transfer shall be made in accordance with the principles of equal opportunity and only valid job-related requirements for a promotion opportunity will be used.
 All promotions/transfers for full-time employees will be subject to a one (1) year probationary contractual period.
 At the end of a successful probationary period, the employee will be eligible for one (1) year annual contracts.
 The College will promote from within whenever possible.
 The supervisor may nominate an internal candidate to be promoted/transferred to an existing vacancy.
 All internal candidates must be permanent part-time or full-time employees of the College.
 A recommendation to promote/transfer an internal candidate shall be made in a written statement to the appropriate member of the President’s Cabinet with a copy to the Human Resources Director.
 The cabinet member will be responsible for assuring that an internal applicant meets the basic requirements of the position or will be responsible for specifying those requirements upon which a conditional promotion may be made.
 If a conditional promotion is made, a contract must be executed between the College and the full-time employee specifying the conditions the employee must meet in order to retain the position and the time frames within which the conditions must be met.